OpenBD/openbd-core/README.md

 OpenBD and CFML Manual:  http://openbd.org/manual/

+### Running OpenBD

+You can run OpenBD quickly without all the hassle of setting and configuring a JEE server.
+Use the [JettyDesktop launcher](https://github.com/aw20/jettydesktop) - instructions on use located at the [JettyDesktop Wiki](https://github.com/aw20/jettydesktop/wiki).
+This will run the OpenBD WAR file easily and quickly.

 ### Official Support

 OpenBD is owned and maintained by aw2.0 Ltd.  Official support subscriptions can be purchased from aw2.0 Ltd.